vita-epfl/decoupled-pose-prediction/README.md

 Our forecasting model outperforms all existing methods on the pose forecasting benchmark to date by over 20%.
 The code will be made available online.

 ## Introduction:
-This is the official code for the paper ["Learning Decoupled Representation for Human Pose Forecasting"](link), accepted and published in ["ICCV workshop 2021"](https://somof.stanford.edu/workshops/iccv21)
+This is the official code for the paper ["Learning Decoupled Representation for Human Pose Forecasting"](link), accepted and published in ["ICCVW 2021"](https://somof.stanford.edu/workshops/iccv21)

 ## Contents
 ------------